AlTesla/Reflex-Portfolio/README.md

 In 2021, I decided to change careers.
 I began learning Python to stay connected with coding.
 Along the way, I stumbled upon data science topics.
 Although I didn’t know much about data science initially, it intrigued me.
 I developed a keen interest in data visualization and learned how to use some of the main data science libraries, such as Pandas, NumPy, Seaborn, and Plotly.

 Fast forward to 2023, when I enrolled in a data analyst certification program at one of the most important universities in Mexico.
 The journey was challenging, but I successfully obtained my certification.
 Now, I am ready to transition into a new career.

+nowadays I keep developing my coding skills, this web page is an example.